yuriysoft/bars-downloader/README.md

 # bars-downloader

-This program allows you to download bars from the remote resources in the network.
+This program allows you to download bars from the remote resources in the network by timeout.

 Parameters with default values: